BLACK FRIDAY: Save up to $1,322 on our trips! Limited spots. Book Now.

 The wolf is part of the big family of canidae, together with other animals such as the dog, dingoes and jackals.
 The wolf is a majestic animal who lives in groups led by an old wolf.
 This animal can survive in a wide range of habitats such as deserts, tundra, woods and icelands.

-In Italy, the total number of wolves is around three million, and they are considered under threat because humans kill them to save their cattle.
+In Italy, the total number of wolves is around three thousand, and they are considered under threat because humans kill them to save their cattle.
 The colour of a wolf is a mixture of grey, white and brown.
 When they are born, they are usually blind and deaf, but after eight months, they are grown enough to start hunting.

 Being a fascinating and majestic animal, it’s not hard to understund why the wolf is Italy’s national animal!